 This is key.
-If your themes is difficult for users to use then they won’t stay or comeback to your site.
+If your theme is difficult for users to use, then they won’t stay or come back to your site.
 It should look nice but most importantly the people visiting your site should be able to find and use what they want as easy as possible.

 2) Is it easy to setup?